-Increasingly custom home builders and remodelers are turning to modern construction management software to generate this data, and the increasingly competitive builders are using cost-effective cloud software to serve as their lean production platform.
+Increasingly home builders and renovators are turning to modern construction management software to generate this data, and the increasingly competitive builders are using cost-effective cloud software to serve as their lean production platform.
 With the right software, builders gain the necessary production control from which smart lean construction decisions can be based.

 Planning a more profitable construction project

 Profitability is all in the upfront planning, and today’s leading cloud-based home construction management tools offers accurate project estimating and quoting to prepare builders to run a successful project from its early stages to final invoicing.
 When using software, you generate a detailed estimate faster than traditional construction project tools.
 These modern estimates document all the critical tasks and the associated labor and material costs.

 The estimate and quote not only fully informs your homeowner of what to expect but also forces conversation among you and your tradies about the quantity and quality of materials and the necessary time for installation.
 Get everyone on the same page before you hammer the first nail.
 You will find it is critical for cost control, scheduling and continuous improvement.